Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 \end{aligned}
 {{< /katex >}}

-Depending on the state space (i.e., the set of possible values that the random process can take) Markov chains can be either continuous- or discrete-valued.
-In this latter case, for a system with a finite number of states (let's say
-\\(m\\)), it is convenient to define the _transition matrix_
+Depending on the state space (i.e., the set of possible values that each random variable in the process can take) Markov chains can be either continuous- or discrete-valued.
+In this latter case, for a system with a finite number of states (let's say \\(m\\)), it is convenient to define the _transition matrix_
 {{< katex display >}}
     \bm{P} = \left(p_{ab}\right)_{m\times m} =
     \begin{pmatrix}